-The decibel level is a measure of the noise level of the dishwasher while in operation - decibels measure the intensity of a sound.
+The decibel level is a measure of the noise level of the dishwasher while in operation - decibels measure the intensity of a sound (and it's a relatively objective measure even if the technical definitions are confusing).
 The dB rating shows how quiet (or noisy) a dishwasher will be, based on an average taken from the dishwasher in operation.
-Dishwasher decibel levels will range from about 38 dB (quietest) to about 62 dB (loudest).
-Any dishwasher with a rating of 52 dB or below will be a good choice and very quiet compared to most older dishwashers.
+Dishwasher decibel levels will range from about 38 dBA (quietest) to about 62 dBA (loudest).
+Any dishwasher with a rating of 52 dBA or below will be a good choice and very quiet compared to most older dishwashers.

 You can get a good dishwasher with a dB rating of 44 to 52, which will be very quiet compared to most older models and will not break the bank.
-These dishwashers start at about the $499 price point and will go up to about $999 depending on the brand, model and dB rating that you choose.
-Lower-end dishwashers priced from $299 to $499 will be noisier, with dB ratings up to 62, and may not be much quieter than your old clunker.
+These dishwashers start at about the $499 MSRP price point for a 50-52 dBA rating and will go up to about $999 MSRP depending on the brand, model and dBA rating that you choose.
+Lower-end dishwashers priced from $299 to $499 MSRP will be noisier, with dB ratings up to 62, and may not be much quieter than your old clunker.